Strikeeaglechase/AIPProvider/readme.md

    RadarDLData[] radar; // Only contains TWS or STT data.
 It is possible for multiple aircraft to see a target in different places due to ECM
    VisualDLData[] visual; // Visual data only provides a direction to a target, that direction is relative to the contributor's position so you must correct for that via the friendly data
    FriendlyData[] friendlies; // Contains all friendly aircraft }

+struct KillFeedEntry
+{
+	int entityId; // ID of the entity that was destroyed float time; // Time when the kill occurred
+}

 ```